swoops/udev_paranoia/README.rst

 (http://hakshop.myshopify.com/products/usb-rubber-ducky-deluxe?variant=353378649)
 and I don't want the same to happen to me.
 This program does nothing but modify the file "/etc/udev/rules.d/11-to_rule_all.rules" (hereafter refered to as rule-11).
+See "Program Flow" below for details.

 WARNING: It is your responsibility to remove this rule before shutdown.
 If left in place, you will likely encounter an error upon boot.
 Simply remove the rule-11 file to fix this error.
+See instillation instructions.

 Program Flow
 ------------